-Each year thereafter, students and employees are provided with refresher training and programming, throughout the year on the awareness and prevention of sexual assault, stalking, and domestic and dating violence.
-This additional training and programming is provided by or coordinated with the Director of Compliance.
+All students and employees are provided with refresher training and programming, throughout the year on the awareness and prevention of sexual assault, stalking, and domestic and dating violence.
 In 2017, the College received a grant from the Ohio Department of Higher Education (ODHE) to conduct a Title IX awareness campaign titled, "Know Your Rights: It's About IX", throughout the 2017-2018 school year.
-The campaign uses various types of media (e.g., Face Book, Instagram, print media, etc.) to educate the community about the College's Title IX policies, and offers training and professional development about harassment, dating violence, consent, reporting responsibilities, and other related topics.
-This campaign has continued throughout the 2018-2019 and 2019-2020 school years.
-During 2018-2019, the campaign included an in-house, LGBTQ respect campaign and training by the Diversity Center of Cleveland.
+The campaign utilized various types of media (e.g., Face Book, Instagram, print media, etc.) to educate the community about the College's Title IX policies and offers training and professional development about harassment, dating violence, consent, reporting responsibilities, and other related topics.
+This campaign has continued throughout the 2019-2020, 2020-2021, and 2021-2022 academic years.

+During 2018-2019 academic year, the campaign included an in-house, LGBTQ respect campaign and training by the Diversity Center of Cleveland.
 The Title IX Coordinator also provided faculty and staff with updates on gender neutral pronouns and information about gender inclusive restrooms.

-During 2019, the Title IX Coordinator collaborated with the Assistant Dean for Diversity, to create messaging around an anti-bias theme.
-Additionally, the Title IX Coordinator provides yearly updates and reminders about on and off-campus resources to students, faculty, and staff.
-The Coordinator offers yearly in-person training to faculty and staff regarding sexual assault prevention, response, bystander intervention strategies, trauma-informed referrals, and reporting responsibilities.
-She also provides students with in-person prevention, response, and bystander intervention, through an interactive Town Hall.
-This year, in response to the pandemic, many of these programs were offered via Zoom.
+During 2019, the Title IX Coordinator collaborated with the Assistant Dean for Diversity, to create messaging around an anti-bias theme, taking a more intersectional approach and publicizing the College's Harassment & Discrimination Policy, while publicizing its Title IX Policy.
+During 2022, the Compliance Director distributed an updated "Know Your Rights-Know Your Resources" flyer, with information about her role in enforcing the College's Harassment & Discrimination Policy.